MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 You can monitor your connectors from the machine they are running on, using either the event log and performance counters.
 For more information, see [Monitor and review logs for on-premises Microsoft Entra](~/identity/authentication/howto-password-ban-bad-on-premises-monitor.md)

-You can also view their status from the Application Proxy page of the Microsoft Entra admin center:
+You can also view their status from the application proxy page of the Microsoft Entra admin center:

 ![Example: Microsoft Entra application proxy connectors](media/application-proxy-connectors/app-proxy-connectors.png)